camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+This guide offers a comprehensive guide for installing the Camunda 8 Helm Chart on your pre-existing AWS Kubernetes EKS cluster.
+Additionally, it includes instructions for setting up an optional DNS configuration.
+Lastly you'll verify that the connection to your self-managed Camunda 8 is working.

 ## Prerequisites

 - A Kubernetes cluster; see the [eksctl](./eksctl.md) or [terraform](./terraform-setup.md) guide.